aliyun/terraform-provider-alibabacloudstack/website/docs/r/edas_k8s_application.html.markdown

 * `intranet_slb_protocol` - (Optional, ForceNew) The private network SLB protocol supports TCP, HTTP and HTTPS protocols.
 * `intranet_slb_id` - (Optional, ForceNew) private network SLB ID.
 If not configured, EDAS will automatically purchase a new SLB for the user.

-* `limit_cpu` - (Optional) During application operation, the CPU quota of the application instance, unit: number of cores.
 * `limit_mem` - (Optional) The memory limit of the application instance during application operation, unit: M.
-* `requests_cpu` - (Optional) When the application is created, the CPU quota of the application instance, unit: number of cores.
-When set to 0, it means unlimited.
 * `requests_mem` - (Optional) When the application is created, the memory limit of the application instance, unit: M. When set to 0, it means unlimited.
 * `requests_m_cpu` - (Optional) When the application is created, the CPU quota of the application instance, unit: number of millcores, similar to request_cpu
 * `limit_m_cpu` - (Optional)  The CPU quota of the application instance during application operation.
 Unit: Number of millcores, set to 0 means unlimited, similar to request_cpu.